 *Free admission is for self-guided visits of Cranbrook Gardens.
 Cranbrook House tours and special events required paid admission.
 Please visit our Events Calendar and Tour Schedule for pricing and availability.

 The Sunken Garden is a favorite of many visitors.
 It is a formal garden surrounded by fieldstone walls.
 Each spring, Cranbrook House & Gardens Auxiliary volunteers create a work of botanical art in this garden through distinctive patterns and color combinations.
-The beds along the wall are planted with a mixture of perennials and annuals, and in the past, over 10,000 begonias have been planted in the four center rows!
+The beds along the walls are planted with a mixture of perennials and annuals, and in the past, over 10,000 begonias have been planted in the four center rows!

 The Reflecting Pool offers a spectacular vista from Cranbrook House to Cranbrook Art Museum.
 Garden beds on the north and south sides of the glimmering pool are planted in a formal mirror pattern.
 All the beds contain Gaillardia (Blanket Flower) and white Fragrant Lillies.
 A variety of yellow, orange and white annuals add color.
 In late summer, orange Praetoria Cannas create a stunning display in front of the peonies.